F1bonacc1/process-compose/README.md

 The client can connect to a remote server, docker container, headless and TUI process-compose instances.

-In remote mode the Process Compose logo will replaced from 🔥 to ⚡and show server `hostname` instead local `hostname`.
+In remote mode the Process Compose logo will be replaced from 🔥 to ⚡and show server `hostname` instead local `hostname`.

 #### <u>Configuration</u>